Xinyue XU

 Research

-My research interest is to apply Machine Learning to interdisciplinary (medical image analysis, environmental science, material science etc.)
+My research interest is to apply Machine Learning to interdisciplinary fields.

 In particluar, I am interested in: